Fmstrat/plex-ssl/README.md

-#**CentOS 6.5 with EPEL enabled**
+#**CentOS and RHEL variants**
 --------------

-To enable EPEL in CentOS 6.5, please visit this guide: http://www.tecmint.com/how-to-enable-epel-repository-for-rhel-centos-6-5/
+-It is recommended you enable EPEL in CentOS.
+To do this, please visit this guide: http://www.tecmint.com/how-to-enable-epel-repository-for-rhel-centos-6-5/.

-The guide is written in a way that users of other distributions should be able to follow along as well.
+-
+-Unfortunately, CentOS does not have a preconfigured nginx with lua available, even in EPEL.
+To overcome this, we will use the openresty packages from http://openresty.org/.
+As a note, nginx could be installed on a seperate machine, and is not required to be on the same machine as PMS.

 For the sake of this guide, the following settings are used:
 - Internal PMS hostname: *pms-vm*